 The CNRDI will focus on developing standards of care for patients with rare disease along with advancing rare disease research and knowledge gathering.
 Designated by the National Organization for Rare Disorders (NORD) as its first Center of Excellence for Clinical Care for Rare Diseases, the goal of the new institute is to improve the life span and quality of life of rare disease patients.
 NORD is the leading independent organization dedicated to the identification, treatment and cure of all 7,000 rare diseases.

-Led by Marshall Summar, MD, Chief of Genetics and Metabolism at Children’s National and current Chairman of the Board for NORD, the CNRDI aims to provide a medical home for patients and families seeking the most advanced care and expertise for rare genetic conditions that remain largely unknown to the general medical community.
+Led by Marshall Summar, MD, Chief of Genetics and Metabolism at Children’s National and current Chair of the Board for NORD, the CNRDI aims to provide a medical home for patients and families seeking the most advanced care and expertise for rare genetic conditions that remain largely unknown to the general medical community.

 "One of the chief challenges of 21st Century pediatric medicine is our continued inability to provide more help to children born with rare genetic diseases,” says Dr. Summar.
 “Collectively, these conditions impact one out of every 10 Americans and account for up to 40 percent of pediatric medical expenses.”